 One example came as we visited the site known as the Primacy of Peter.
 This is the location where Jesus appears to the disciples early one morning after his resurrection in John 21.
-(I mentioned this story in last week's Letter of Encouragement, https://hilliardumc.org/pages/feed-my-sheep/.)

 When we talk about places in the Holy Land that are referenced in the Bible, most places are identified today as being somewhere within a radius of where a biblical event took place, and some places are clearly the actual place.